SpecialAPI/BankerItems/README.md

 # BankerItems
- Custom items for the Banker character
+The custom items used by the Banker custom character for Enter the Gungeon.